· 3 min read

 The work is heat and the seal against grease.
 A saveloy is fine-textured and holds a lot of moisture, so it goes in hot enough that the fat stays liquid and bridges to the bread; let it cool and the fat sets to a waxy line that reads cold and dull on the tongue.
 Butter spread to the edge of the bread waterproofs the crumb so the sausage's juice, and any oil off a battered one, does not soak the base into a flat greasy patch before the second bite.
 The bread is soft and yielding because a saveloy has a tender snap and no chew, and a hard crust would simply fight a filling that gives way easily.
 The sauce is laid inside in a single measured line so it seasons without flooding the roll.

-The components fail in predictable ways.
-A saveloy served lukewarm sets its fat and turns greasy and slack, the worst fault the sandwich has.
-Skip the butter and the juice goes straight into bare crumb, and the base is a wet patch by the time the sandwich is half eaten.
 Leave the saveloy whole and round and it rolls inside the bread and slides out of the open end on the first bite; split lengthways it sits flat and grips, so the split is structural rather than tidy.
 A battered saveloy left to sit steams its own shell soft from the inside, losing the crispness that was the only reason to batter it.
-Too much sauce and the soft roll slides apart in the hand.
+The plainest fault is temperature: served lukewarm, a saveloy sets its fat and turns greasy and slack, which is why the good ones move fast from cabinet to paper.

 Origin and history

-The sandwich has no inventor.
-The saveloy was cheap, heavily seasoned and long-keeping, which suited the crowded industrial cities that needed affordable protein without refrigeration, and it became street and stall food, especially in London.
+The sandwich itself has no inventor.
+The saveloy was cheap, heavily seasoned and long-keeping, which suited the crowded industrial cities that needed affordable protein without refrigeration, and it became stall and street food, especially in London.
 Putting it in bread was the obvious portable form, arrived at by sellers and eaters rather than devised by anyone.

 Read next